Noomi Rapace: International success

 In 2019, Rapace starred in the action thriller film Close, released on Netflix on 18 January 2019.
 That same year, Rapace starred in the psychological thriller Angel of Mine, and in the television series Jack Ryan.
-In 2020, Rapace starred in the thriller The Secrets We Keep.
-In 2021, the Icelandic folk horror Lamb premiered at the Cannes Film Festival, where Rapace has the leading role of Maria.
-Rapace's performance in the film gained significant attention and she won the award for Best Actress at the 2021 Sitges - Catalonian International Film Festival, and was nominated for the Best Actress award at the 2021 North Texas Film Critics Association.

-Rapace also has leading roles in the following features The Trip (2021), You Won’t Be Alone (2022), and Black Crab (2022).
+In 2020, Rapace starred in the thriller The Secrets We Keep alongside Kinnaman again (her co-star in Child 44).
+In 2021, the Icelandic folk horror Lamb premiered at the 74th Cannes Film Festival, where Rapace has the leading role of Maria.
+Rapace's performance in the film gained significant attention and she won the Best Actress award at the 2021 Sitges Film Festival, and was nominated for the Best Actress award at the 2021 North Texas Film Critics Association.
+Rapace also has leading roles in the following features The Trip (2021), You Won't Be Alone (2022), and Black Crab (2022).

 In May 2022, Rapace was a member of the jury of the 75th Cannes Film Festival.
+The following year, she appeared in the television series Django (2023), reuniting her with Schoenaerts (her co-star in The Drop).
+She played the lead role in the television series Constellation (2024) and also portrayed Mother Teresa in the film Mother (2025).
+In March 2026, she was cast in an undisclosed recurring role in the upcoming live-action adaptation series of the Assassin's Creed video game series.